giantswarm/prometheus/docs/index.md

 You can user the default admin (`admin:admin`) user for your first login.
 You should this admin user to reflect your desired username, your email, and a secure password ASAP!

+_Note:_ If persistent storage is not set up in your cluster, changes like the above will be reset to defaults if the Grafana Pod gets rescheduled.
+You would need to set them again after that.

 ## Changing the admin

 You can change the default admin user at http://grafana.monitoring.<cluster-id>.k8s.gigantic.io/admin/users/edit/1